This Website

 Get THE BOOK on the History of Nichols Industries

-Well, Kilgore was such a prolific company and so many of you have sent in more photos and text of various Kilgore Cap Guns and products, that I just had to give them another page!
+Kilgore made not only die-cast Cap Guns, but LOTS of cast-iron Cap Guns.
+Well, Kilgore was such a prolific company, and so many of you have sent in more photos and text of various Kilgore Cap Guns and products, that we have a lot of pages.
 Keep sending them in!

-Here is a (rather obscure) 1950-1955 version of the Kilgore Ranger Cap Gun.
-It is a die-cast repeater and I am pretty sure that the cowboy on the grip was painted by some enterprising young Buckaroo who did that for himself.
+Here is a common 1950-1955 version of the Kilgore Ranger Cap Gun.
+It is a die-cast repeater.
 The chrome looks slightly yellowish, so it is hard to tell if this is a gold version or a chrome version, as there were both.
 Click on photo to see a nice gold one.

 Thanks to Lewis Ellman for this contribution.